-St Teresa's Catholic Primary School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-St Teresa's Catholic Primary School will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+St Joseph's will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+St Joseph's will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-St Teresa's Catholic Primary School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+St Joseph's will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Headteacher.
+Staff must report their concerns to the Head teacher add that the Head teacher will always be kept informed of a low-level allegations in a timely manner.
 If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
 Guidance from Keeping Children Safe in Education, September 2022, paragraphs 436 - 439 will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the Headteacher will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the HT will consult with LADO for guidance.

-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct in the staff handbook and in the Teachers' Standards and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.